 A timeline of Leith history can be found at this link.

-This walking tour starts at Ocean Terminal and finishes at John Paul Jones View – a distance of about 5 kilometres long.
+This walking tour starts at the Custom House on the Shore and finishes at John Paul Jones View – a distance of about 4 kilometres long.
 The route is level and should be achievable by most people in 1 1/2 hours.
 However, the walk does involve cobbles.
 If you feel you can’t join all the walk, please join part of the walk and/or enjoy the many photographs and links on the website.

-Lothian Buses run frequent service buses (11, 22, 34, 35, 36 ) to Ocean Terminal from the city centre.
+Lothian Buses run frequent service buses (16, 36 ) to the Shore from the city centre.
 By car, you can follow the road signs to Leith/North Edinburgh, the brown tourist signs for Britannia and the Leith Attractions signs.
-Free car parking is available at Ocean Terminal.
-The Terminal is on Edinburgh’s future tram route.
-In November 2021 there was a lot of tram construction work in front of Ocean Terminal.
+Free car parking is available at Ocean Terminal which is a 10 minute walk away from Custom House.